 The American soccer pyramid is a tenuous thing.
-Tedious and temperamental at times too.
-At the moment though, the pyramid is in flux, and at the center of that flux, is “organized, structured chaos,” according the National Premier Soccer League (NPSL) Chairman Joe Barone.
+It tends to be both tedious and temperamental at times too.
+At the moment though, the pyramid is in flux, and at the center of that flux is “organized, structured chaos,” according the National Premier Soccer League (NPSL) Chairman Joe Barone.

 The Chairman spoke exclusively to SoccerNation.com regarding the recent terminations of the North County Battalion, Tobacco Road FC, and the Myrtle Beach Mutiny NPSL clubs, and touched on some of the reasoning behind the movement in lower league American soccer.

 Speaking broadly, Barone defined the NPSL as “a member driven organization.”

 “Our members dictate our policies, and included in our bylaws is a stipulation that if a member club fails meet the minimum requirements, then formal letters of termination are sent out,” continued Barone.

 “Recently, a large number of NPSL and clubs have been contacted by a competing league or leagues, and incentivized to move away from our league.
 Some clubs have accepted these incentives, but the majority have not.

 “There is a deliberate destabilization of the infrastructure we are trying to build here,” continued Barone.
 “It’s organized, structured chaos that is being foisted upon American soccer, with a specific outcome in mind, and we feel like that is dangerous.
 It is not healthy for the growth of the game at large.